otemelli/netflix-sql-analysis/README.md

 7. Average number of seasons for TV shows
 8. Number of titles added per year
 9. Distribution of ratings (age classification)
-10. Top actors with the most roles
+10. Release years with the most titles
 11. Number of titles by country and type
 12. Most recent releases per genre
 13. Percentage of Movies vs TV Shows per year